About the Program

 Doctoral Degree Requirements

 A minimum of two years or four semesters of academic residence is required by the university for all PhD programs.
 Academic residence is defined as enrollment in at least 12 units in the 200 series of courses.
 Thus, every graduate student must enroll in and complete a minimum of 12 units of graduate course work per required semester of academic residency.
 After successful completion of course work with a minimum GPA of 3.30, a pre-qualifying examination based upon general knowledge in the field of African American Studies will be administered by the department.

 Applicants must have completed an undergraduate degree and should demonstrate a general knowledge of African American history and an understanding of the disciplinary bases for the study of the African diaspora.
 Demonstrated knowledge in the field should include understanding relations among social, economic, and political structures and culture in African American life.
 Applicant records must also demonstrate proficiency in a foreign language at the undergraduate level comparable to this university's language requirement.

 |Courses per individualized approved study list|

 Doctoral students are required to be a GSI (Graduate Student Instructor) at least once before they take their Qualifying Examination.
-However, most students serve as a GSI for a minimum of four semesters as part of multi-year fellowship and departmental funding packages.
+However, most students serve as a GSI for a minimum of four semesters as part of a multi-year fellowship and departmental funding packages.
 We have many large lecture courses that students work with and the Department offers American Cultures courses that serve the larger campus community and create teaching opportunities for our students.
 Additionally, graduate students can apply to teach their own course in the Summer terms after they are advanced to candidacy.
-This allows graduate students to began working with their own ideas and interests and create syllabi and lectures for future courses.
+This allows graduate students to begin working with their own ideas and interests and create syllabi and lectures for future courses.
 Other opportunities after advancing to candidacy include teaching Reading and Composition courses (R1A and R1B) specializing in your own areas of expertise.

 Professional Development Activities